-The Morningstar US Market Index soared by 26% in 2023, but performance was widely dispersed.
-The technology and communications services sectors both notched gains of more than 50%, while the utilities and energy sectors posted losses.
-That was a reversal from 2022.
-In that year, energy stocks logged gains of more than 60%, and utilities also landed in the black.
-But technology and communication services stocks sagged, dragging the Morningstar US Market Index to a 19% loss.
+The Morningstar US Market Index soared by 24% in 2024, but performance was widely dispersed.
+The technology and communications services sectors both notched gains of more than 35%, while the healthcare, basic materials, and real estate sectors posted only modest gains.